MobilePayDev/MobilePay-Payments-API/docs/payments-refunds/create-payments.md

 ```

 :::danger
-If you receive 5xx response while capturing the payment most likely ended up in **captureStarted** state.
+If you receive 5xx response while capturing the reservation then that most likely means the payment ended up in **captureStarted** state.
 You have to retry the capture in such case until you get either 2xx or 4xx.
 The capture call is idempotent.
 :::

 ## Cancel payment